pujan10/snakegame/README.md

 - **`src/snakegame/Main.java`**: The entry point of the game that sets up the game window.
 - **`src/snakegame/icons/`**: Contains the images used for the snake's head, body, and apples.

-## Credits

-- **Images**: Icons for the apple, dot, and snake head are used from the `icons` directory.
-- **Java Swing**: The game utilizes Java Swing for the graphical user interface.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.